Mysticial/y-cruncher-GUI/Protocol/StatusUpdates.md

 The generic error message.
 Exceptions that propagate all the way up the execution stack will be caught and sent to the client verbatim.

-The implications of the error will depend on context:
+The implications of the error will depend on the context:
 - You will get this if you send y-cruncher an invalid command.
 The command is imply no-op'ed and ignored.
 - If it's from a parameter querying operation, it simply means that the parameters are invalid.
 - If it's an error during a computation, it usually means that the computation failed.
 So it will likely be followed by an [`ExitScope`](#ExitScope) signalling the end of the computation.